-During Dental Health Week, we encourage you to look at the labels on the products you buy.
+During Dental Health Week, I encourage you to look at the labels on the products you buy.
 It is best to look for foods with 5g or less sugar per 100g.
 Between 5g and 10g is okay also.
 If a product has over 15g of sugar per 100g, it may be best to find a healthier alternative.

 The importance of a good diet

 While there’s a lot of discussion around what not to eat, Orthodontics Australia recommends some simple, everyday foods that can build healthier teeth and gums.

 Bring on the cheese board!
 Cheese can combat acid erosion of the teeth caused when eating carbohydrates and sugars.
 Of course, cheese is also a great source of calcium needed to protect your teeth and gums.